Skip to content

 Bottom line

-Simple first aid is often forgotten and cold running water for at least 20 minutes may be effective up to 3 hours after the burn.
+Simple first aid is often forgotten, and cold running water for at least 20 minutes may be effective up to 3 hours after the burn.

 Grading the severity of a burn can be tough.
 It is easy for experts to get it right in retrospect

-Don’t forget tetanus prophylaxis in non-immunized children.
+Don’t forget tetanus prophylaxis in non-immunised children.

-Although not mentioned in this article always ask yourself if the burn could be a sign of non-accidental injury.
+Although not mentioned in this article, always ask yourself if the burn could be a sign of non-accidental injury.

 What immediate first aid does she need?

-Grandma may suggest using butter, turmeric or Tiger Balm but the most important thing to do is…To hold the hand under cool running water for at least 20 minutes.
-If this has not been done prior to presentation and the patient is seen within 3 hours then this should be done in the emergency department.
-If they don’t have access to cold running water then immersion in cool water may be of some benefit.
+Grandma may suggest using butter, turmeric or Tiger Balm, but the most important thing to do is…To hold the hand under cool running water for at least 20 minutes.
+If this has not been done prior to presentation and the patient is seen within 3 hours, then this should be done in the emergency department.
+If they don’t have access to cold running water, then immersion in cool water may be of some benefit.

 Victoria Ambulance, and a number of first aid kits, use Burnaid®.
 This is a hydrocolloid dressing impregnated with melaleuca oil.
-It helps keep the burn moist, is easy to take down so everyone can take a look at the burn and, most importantly, it smells nice.
+It helps keep the burn moist, is easy to take down so everyone can take a look at the burn, and, most importantly, it smells nice.

 What burns should be referred to the burns centre?

-Other than large area burns and inhalation injuries the following should be discussed with your local experts…”
+Other than large area burns and inhalation injuries, the following should be discussed with your local experts…”

 How do we grade minor burns?